TREX-CoE/aiida-qmcchem/docs/source/user_guide/get_started.rst

     verdi run test_submit.py        # submit test calculation verdi calculation list -a  # check status of calculation

-If you have already set up your own qp2 code using ``verdi code setup``, you may want to try the following command::
+If you have already set up your own qmcchem code using ``verdi code setup``, you may want to try the following command::

-    qp2-submit  # uses qp2.cli
+    qmcchem-submit  # uses qmcchem.cli

 Available calculations
 ++++++++++++++++++++++

 .. aiida-calcjob:: QpCalculation
-    :module: qp2.calculations
+    :module: qmcchem.calculations